In Illinois But Not of It

 For more than a hundred years a hilarious collection of goggle-mouthed bumpkins in button shoes has flowed into the Chicago matrix from Indiana, downstate Illinois, and the cornlands across the Mississippi, to be metamorphosed by the city into crack foreign correspondents, superlative editors and feature writers, acidulous critics, and slick, upper-bracket novelists.
 And the process is still going on.

-Sociologist Elazar is among the social thinkers who have traced the roots of the durable animus toward Chicago to Illinoisans’ general bias against cities, whose evil many people consider intrinsic.
-This bias affects Downstaters’ view of their own cities as well, of course, but Chicago is the biggest and most distant city most of them would ever know, and thus the easiest target for what he calls “their deep and abiding distrust of the ‘big city.’”
+Sociologist Elazar is among the social thinkers who have traced the roots of the durable animus toward Chicago to Illinoisans’s general bias against cities, whose evil many people consider intrinsic.
+This bias affects Downstaters’ view of their own cities as well, of course, but Chicago was not only the biggest if not always the first of Illinois’s cities but the biggest and most distant city most of them would ever know, and thus the easiest target for what he calls “their deep and abiding distrust of the ‘big city.’”
 But it is hardly only Downstaters who abhor the city.
 So do many Chicagoans, who are peasants from a hundred lands, or exiled small-towners from the Midwest, and rubes from its own suburbs.
 Chicagoland suburbanites in particular more than resemble Downstaters—they are Downstaters, or the children of Downstaters.
-Thirty years ago Elazar nailed it, in a passage that deserves to be more widely read.
+Thirty years ago Elazar nailed down this crucial fact in a passage that deserves to be more widely read.